vhollo/bestdictator/static/_tests/could-i-be-a-dictator-too.md

       - score: 3
         choice: They better trust ME
         bully: Or else!
-  - q: Is environmental protection important to you?
-    choices:
-      - score: 0
-        choice: I only drink tap water, instead of bottled
-        bully: Plastic bottles are evil.
-      - score: "1"
-        choice: Important to keep some Pandas for hunting
-        bully: Pandas fart too much.
-      - score: "2"
-        choice: The Earth is better protect itself
-        bully: …from the activists?
-      - score: 3
-        choice: I'd protect my people from the environment
-        bully: Because you can.
   - q: Are you looking good?
     choices:
       - score: 0